Antalya

-The city was formerly known as Attalia and was founded in around 200 BC by King Attalus II of Pergamon.
-Attalia was soon conquered by the Romans.
+The city was formerly known as Attaleia, founded around 200 BC by King Attalus II of Pergamon.
+Attaleia was soon conquered by the Romans.
 Roman rule saw the city thrive, including the construction of several new monuments, such as Hadrian's Gate, and the flourishing of nearby ancient cities such as Patara, Xanthos and Myra in the Lycia region; Perga, Aspendos and Side in Pamphylia; and Sagalassos, Antioch and Termessos in Pisidia.
 These cities were already significant centers before Roman influence.
-Antalya has changed hands several times, including to the Seljuk Empire in 1207 and an expanding Ottoman Empire in 1391.
+Antalya has changed hands in history several times, including the Seljuk Empire in 1207 and the Ottoman Empire in 1391.
 Ottoman rule brought relative peace and stability for the next five hundred years.
 The city was occupied by Italy for three years in the aftermath of World War I, but was returned to Turkey during the Turkish War of Independence.

 While the city itself only has modest elevation changes, Antalya has high mountains in all directions to its interior.
 With moisture being trapped, the local climate thus has high winter rainfall, while the interior bay setting results in very hot summers for a coastal city.

 The city is Turkey's biggest international sea resort on the Turkish Riviera.
 Large-scale development and governmental funding has made it a prime destination for tourists.
 Antalya is currently the fourth-most visited city in the world, trailing behind only Istanbul, London, and Dubai, attracting more than 16.5 million foreign visitors in 2023.

 Etymology

 The city was founded as "Attaleia" (Ἀττάλεια), named after its founder Attalos II, king of Pergamon.
 This name, still in use in Greek, was later evolved in Turkish as Adalia and then Antalya.

 Attaleia was also the name of a festival at Delphi and Attalis (Greek: Ἀτταλίς) was the name of an old Greek tribe at Athens.
 Despite the close similarity, there is no connection with the name Anatolia.